sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 ### 7.3 Anonymous functions
-It might be of no surprise that Scala supports and encourages the use of anonymous functions, also called literal functions, if they're required or could make our code simpler.
+It might be of no surprise that Scala supports and encourages anonymous functions, also called literal functions, if they're required or could simplify our code.

 Anonymous functions can be declared using the following syntax: